The richest royals in the world

-Hans-Adam II has the power to veto laws, appoint ministers and judges, and dismiss cabinet members.
-The family owns LGT Group (originally the Liechtenstein Global Trust), the largest private banking company in the world, along with one of the world's largest private collections of art.
+Hans-Adam II can veto laws, appoint ministers and judges, and dismiss cabinet members.
+The family owns LGT Group (originally the Liechtenstein Global Trust), the world's largest private banking company, and one of the world's largest private collections of art.

-#5.
-Prince Al Waleed Bin Talal Alsaud – Saudi Arabia
+#4.
+Prince Al Waleed Bin Talal Al Saud

 - Net worth: $17 billion

-The son of Prince Talal bin Abdulaziz and Mona El Solh, Alwaleed is also the grandson of Abdulaziz, the first king of Saudi Arabia, and of Riad Al Solh, Lebanon's first prime minister.
-He earned a bachelor's degree in business administration from California's Menlo College, and a master's in social science from New York's Syracuse University.
+The son of Prince Talal bin Abdulaziz and Mona El Solh, Alwaleed is also the grandson of Abdulaziz, the first king of Saudi Arabia, and Riad Al Solh, Lebanon's first prime minister.
+He earned a bachelor's degree in business administration from California's Menlo College and a master's in social science from Syracuse University in New York.
 Alwaleed has been married and divorced four times.
 He and his first wife, Princess Dalal bint Saud, have two children: Prince Khaled and Princess Reem.

-In 2017, Forbes reported His Royal Highness (H.R.H.)
-Prince Alwaleed bin Talal Abdulaziz al Saud, the founder, and CEO of Kingdom Holding Company, owned holdings in companies including Lyft, Twitter, Citigroup, and hotels spanning the Four Seasons Hotels and Resorts, Paris' Hotel George V, and London's Savoy Hotel.
+In 2017, Forbes reported that Prince Al Waleed bin Talal Abdulaziz al Saud, as founder and CEO of Kingdom Holding Company, owned holdings in such companies as Lyft and Citigroup, and hotels spanning the Four Seasons Hotels and Resorts, Paris' Hotel George V, and London's Savoy Hotel.
 This is in addition to Saudi Arabian real estate and Rotana Media Group.
 Additionally, he's the chairman of Alwaleed Philanthropies and is said to have contributed $3.5 billion to social causes in the Arab world.

-Alwaleed was reportedly arrested by the Saudi government in 2017 on charges of money laundering, bribery, and extorting officials.
-After a financial settlement was made, Alwaleed was released from detention in 2018.
-Concurrently, he was dropped from the World's Billionaires list.
+Al Waleed was arrested by the Saudi government in 2017 on charges of money laundering, bribery, and extorting officials.
+After a financial settlement, Al Waleed was released from detention in 2018.

-Salman bin Abdulaziz Al Saud was born on Dec.
-31, 1935, and has recently been in and out of the hospital.
-He is one of the "Sudairi Seven" sons born to King Abdulaziz bin Abdulrahman al Saud and Hassa bint Ahmed al-Sudairi.
+Salman bin Abdulaziz Al Saud is one of the "Sudairi Seven" sons born to King Abdulaziz bin Abdulrahman al Saud and Hassa bint Ahmed al-Sudairi.
 His father was the first monarch and founder of Saudi Arabia.
-Salman became the seventh king of Saudi Arabia upon the death of his brother, King Abdullah bin Abdulaziz.

 Salman's role as a royal began at age 19 when he served as the deputy governor of Riyadh Province.
 A year later, he was appointed governor, a role spanning 48 years.
 In 2011, he was appointed second deputy prime minister, minister of defense, and member of the National Security Council.
 One year later, he became Saudi Arabia's deputy prime minister and crown prince.
 In 2015, upon the death of his half-brother, King Abdullah bin Abdulaziz, Salman became the King of Saudi Arabia.